-- Inflammation of the digestive tract: Also known as hemorrhagic gastroenteritis, inflammation anywhere along the digestive tract can lead to bloody poop.
+Inflammation anywhere along the digestive tract (Also known as hemorrhagic gastroenteritis) can lead to bloody poop.
 Dogs will often show other signs, such as not eating, vomiting, abdominal pain, and a fever.
-It can be caused by a viral or bacterial infection.

 Your vet may refer to this as “garbage gut,” as some dogs will get bloody stools after getting into the trash or eating something they shouldn’t have.
 This can be garbage, as well as bones or sticks, toys, or too many table scraps.
 Dogs may also show signs of not eating, vomiting, diarrhea, and abdominal pain.